PlusTimeIT/Laravel-Vue-EasyForms/src/docs/Installation.story.md

  */
 backend_domain = "";
 /**
- * The prefix for making calls via API, this is append to the backend domain.
+ * The prefix for making calls via API, this is appended to the backend domain.
  * It should begin with a forward slash and end without a forward slash.
  * This should match laravel.
- * eg. /api/v1.0/
+ * eg. /api/v1.0
  */
 axios_prefix = "";
 /**